 Return to activity is variable and patient dependent.
 Average return to full activity and/or sports participation is estimated to be between 6 to 12 months after surgical reconstruction depending upon their progress with PT and the type of sport/activity to which they are returning.
 However, some studies have shown up to 18 months or more for the graft to become fully functional and incorporated.
 Early/premature return to activity can lead to reinjury and graft failure.

-The diagnosis and management of ACL is made by a multidisciplinary team that includes an emergency department physician, orthopedic surgeon, sports physician, nurse practitioner and a physical therapist.
+The diagnosis and management of ACL are best by an interprofessional team that includes an emergency department physician, orthopedic surgeon, sports physician, nurse practitioner, and a physical therapist.
 The initial treatment of ACL is RICE therapy.
 ACL injuries, depending upon their severity, can be managed nonoperatively or operatively.
 The patient with an anterior cruciate ligament injury should be referred to the orthopedic physician to discuss treatment options and a physical therapist (PT) for rehabilitation.
-The outcomes for patients with ACL injury are good but the recovery may takes at least 3-9 months of intense physical therapy.
+Care coordination between PT and the treating clinician is often the task of a specialty-trained orthopedic nurse, who is also able to counsel the patient on their condition and treatment.
+The outcomes for patients with ACL injury are good but the recovery may take at least 3 to 9 months of intense physical therapy.

 |||Gupta R,Malhotra A,Sood M,Masih GD, Is anterior cruciate ligament graft rupture (after successful anterior cruciate ligament reconstruction and return to sports) actually a graft failure or a re-injury?
 Journal of orthopaedic surgery (Hong Kong).
 2019 Jan-Apr; [PubMed PMID: 30782075]|